enucatl-phd/phd-thesis/README.md

 ## Abstract
-Grating interferometry has been developed on a wide variety of sources and applications in the last decade, and it is reaching clinical significance in specific fields such as mammography and cartilage imaging.
+Grating interferometry has been developed on a wide variety of sources and applications in the last decade, and it is reaching clinical significance in specific fields such as mammography and lung imaging.
 This is the result of the sensitivity of this technique to additional physical signals, namely differential phase contrast and dark-field contrast.
 While these provide great insights in the physical properties of samples, and most